JaneliaSciComp/jacs-cm/docs/MouseLightDeployment.md

 ```
 ./manage.sh up dev --dbonly -d
 ./manage.sh init-databases
-./manage.sh down dev --dbonly
 ```

+It's normal to see the "Unable to reach primary for set rsJacs" error repeated until the Mongo replica set converges on healthiness.
+After a few seconds, you should see a message "Databases have been initialized" and the process will exit successfully.

+You can validate the databases as follows:
+* Connect to Portainer at https://YOUR_HOST:9000 and create an admin user for Portainer.
+Note: it may take a few minutes for Portainer to populate with data.
+* Connect to http://YOUR_HOST:15672 and log in with your RABBITMQ_USER/RABBITMQ_PASSWORD

-## Start containers
+## Start application containers

-Bring up all of the containers like this:
+Now that the databases are running, you can bring up all of the remaining application containers like this:

 ```
-./manage.sh up prod -d
+./manage.sh up node1 -d
 ```